Skew-Brauer graph algebras: A geometric interpretation using dissections

-The $\times$-dissection $(S, M,P, \mathcal{O}, D)$ is defined in \cite[Sect.
+The $\times$-dissection $(S, M,P, \mathcal{O}, D^{\times})$ is defined in \cite[Sect.
 4]{LSV} as the dual dissection of another orbifold dissection.
-In this construction, the orbifold dissection $(S, M,P, \mathcal{O}, D)$ has two different kinds of points: the red points and the black points, in our definition, we are omitting the latter.
-The authors also show that $\times$-dissection is related to the Koszul dual algebra $A!$ of $A$.
-In this section, we establish a different convention to construct a quiver $Q$ and an ideal $I$ that recovers, in our case, a skew-gentle algebra $A$ and also data of the trivial extension $T(A^{sg})$ of $A^{sg}$.
+In this construction, the orbifold dissection $(S, M,P, \mathcal{O}, D^{\times})$ has two different kinds of points: the red points and the black points, in our definition, we are omitting the latter.
+The authors also show that $\times$-dissection is related to the Koszul dual algebra of $A$.
+In this section, we establish a different convention to construct a quiver $Q$ and an ideal $I$ that recovers, in our case, a skew-gentle algebra $A(Q,I,\textrm{Sp})$ and also data of the trivial extension $T(A^{\mathrm{sg}})$ of $A^{\mathrm{sg}}$.

-We define the quiver of the skew gentle algebra $A = K Q / I$ from a $\times$-dissection $(S,M,P, \orbi, D)$ following the rules: \begin{itemize} \item[(r1)] Each arc $\gamma_i$ of $D$ gives rise to a vertex $i$ of $Q$.
-In particular, special arcs correspond to special vertices of $Q$. \item[(r2)] Each internal angle between arcs in a non-trivial polygon gives rise to an arrow oriented in counterclockwise direction, taking the marked point as pivot.
-Additionally, each pendant arc (resp. special arc) $\gamma_i$ gives rise to a loop (resp. special loop) $f_i$ in $Q$ such that $s(f_i)=t(f_i)=i$. \item[(r3)] The set of relations of $I$ is given as follows:
+We define the quiver of the skew-gentle algebra $A =A(Q,I, \mathrm{Sp})$ from a $\times$-dissection $(S,M,P, \orbi, D^{\times})$.
+We start by defining $Q$ and $\mathrm{Sp}$ following the rules: \begin{itemize} \item[(r1)] Each arc $\gamma_i$ gives rise to a vertex $i$ of $Q$ and each special arc $\gamma_j^{\times}$ corresponds to special vertex $j^{\times}$ of $Q$. \item[(r2)] Each internal angle between arcs (either special or not) in a polygon gives rise to an arrow oriented in counterclockwise direction.

-\begin{itemize} \item[(i)] Any pair of consecutive arrows $\alpha \beta$ from two different polygons define a relation $ \alpha \beta \in I$. \item[(ii)] A non-special loop $f_i$ defines a relation $f_i^2=0$. \item[(iii)] A special loop $f_i$ defines the relation $f_i^2=f_i$. \item[(iv)] If $\alpha$ and $\beta$ are two consecutive arrows in the same polygon, but $t(\alpha)=s(\beta)$ corresponds to a special or a pendant arc, then $\alpha\beta$ is a relation. \end{itemize} \end{itemize}